-- 12) Metric 20 (6.B.ii) Loan Modification Decision/Notification Timeline Compliance; - 13) Metric 24 (6.B.vi) Charge of Application Fees for Loss Mitigation; - Metric 25 (6.B.vii.a) Short Sales Inclusion of Notice of Whether or Not aDeficiency Will Be Required; - Metric 26 (6.B.viii.a) Dual Track Referred to Foreclosure in Violation of Dual Track Provisions; - 16) Metric 28 (6.C.i) FPI Timeliness of Notices; and - 17) Metric 29 (6.C.ii) FPI Termination. - 2.
-Sampling.
+2. Sampling.
 The IRG uses a statistical sampling approach to evaluate Servicer's compliance with the Metrics subject to loan level testing.
-The IRG selects a sample of loans from one or more mortgage loan populations, as defined in the Work Plan for each Metric.
-In testing, the IRG utilizes statistical parameters based on a 98% confidence level for Metrics testing (which is more stringent and results in larger sample sizes than the minimum required confidence level of 95% pursuant to the Work Plan), 5% estimated error rate, and a 2% margin of error.
-A 98% confidence level implies that one can be 98% confident the testing results would reflect the true results in the population.
-A 5% error rate means that one expects to find 5 errors in a sample of 100.
+The IRG selects a sample of loans randomly from one or more mortgage loan populations, as defined in the Work Plan for each Metric.
+In its loan-level testing, the IRG utilizes statistical parameters based on a 95% confidence level for Metrics testing, 5% estimated error rate, and a 2% margin of error.
+A 95% confidence level implies that one can be 95% confident the testing results would reflect the true results in the population.
+A 5% error rate means that one expects to find five errors in a sample of 100.
 A 2% margin of error implies that one can expect a 98% level of precision.
-Under the Work Plan, the size of the samples selected by the IRG from the appropriate mortgage loan populations has to be statistically significant.
-As described above, the IRG selected larger sample sizes than the required statistically significant sample sizes.
-The reason for this is that some loans selected in a sample will not be testable and, under the Work Plan, those loans are treated as not applicable (Not Applicable) and require replacement with other loans in the sample.
-The IRG documented its sampling procedures in its monthly population documents, which were part of the Work Papers provided to the PPF and SPF.
+Under the Work Plan, the size of the samples selected by the IRG from the appropriate mortgage loan populations must be statistically significant.
+The IRG selected larger sample sizes than the required statistically significant sample sizes in the event that additional sample loans are needed to replace sample loans that are not testable.
+Under the Work Plan, these non-testable loans are treated as "Not Applicable" and require replacement with other loans in the sample.
+The IRG documented its sampling procedures in its weekly or monthly population documents, which were part of the Work Papers provided to the PPF and SPF.